tch521/AIMday-2024/docs/cmip6_to_agcd/problemstatement.md

 How do we go about solving this problem in a practical way?
 Do we fit a model for every AGCD pixel and every CMIP6 climate model?
 What kind of model should they be?
 Would some machine learning be useful?
-(In principle we should not have to fit different models for the different CMIP6 emmissions scenarios since they all have the same starting point.)
+(In principle we should not have to fit different models for the different CMIP6 emissions scenarios since they all have the same starting point.)
 Some other more specific questions follow.

 ### *Do we translate CMIP6 variables and then derive metrics from those results, or do we translate metrics directly?*